mvolkmann/blog/src/rust.md

 Press the "DEBUG" button to open a popup for choosing between "Debug" and "Release" build modes.
-A debug build is faster because it performs less optimization.
+A debug build completes in less time because it performs less optimization.

 Press the "STABLE" button to open a popup for choosing a Rust version which can be "Stable channel" (default), "Beta channel", or "Nightly channel".